For more information about National Park Service air resources, please visit http://www.nature.nps.gov/air/.

 The larval stage of the dragonfly lives in the water, and individuals are collected from river or lake bottoms with nets.
 Dragonflies spend most of their life in the larval form and eventually morph to the fast-flying aerial predator in the adult phase.

 National parks from Alaska to Florida and Maine to Colorado participated in studies, starting in 2011.
 Data are available and results allow comparisons between parks.
-Sampling will continue in 2015, and ultimately, data will shed light on ecosystem health by characterizing the risk and potential transfer of mercury around food webs.
+Sampling continued in 2015, and planning is in place for DMP 2016.
+The final data will shed light on ecosystem health by characterizing the risk and potential transfer of mercury around food webs.

 Why Dragonfly Larvae?